domainmod/userguide/docs/troubleshooting.md

 3. Click the **Export** button to export the debugging log.

+In addition to the debugging log you should also retrieve your PHP error log, which will give us additional information about your issue.

+To find the location of your PHP error log:

+1. In DomainMOD, click on **Administration** and then **System Information**.

+2. Look for the heading named **PHP Error Log Location**.
+This will show you the location of the PHP error log on your web server.

-4. Send an email to [debugging@domainmod.org](debugging@domainmod.org) and attach the log file that you just exported, and also include a link to your forum post.
+Once you have both your debugging log and PHP error log, send an email to [debugging@domainmod.org](debugging@domainmod.org) and attach the log files.
+Please also include the URL to your forum post so that we can determine the issue you're contacting us about.

-We will review your debugging log and get back to you as soon as we can!
+We will review your logs and get back to you as soon as we can!

 Also, if you haven't already, make sure you disable Debugging Mode.